-Allocation related to the consumption of the waste gas will always be allocated to the consumer of the waste gas.
+Allocation related to the consumption of the waste gas (i.e., Part C in Figure 2) will always be allocated to the consumer of the waste gas.

-In many cases however, the waste gases will be consumed on the site where they have been produced, and therefore the consumer and the producer will be the same installation.
+In many cases however, waste gases will be consumed on the site where they have been produced, and therefore the consumer and the producer will be the same installation.

-To further clarify this approach, Section 4.3 describes the total allocation in the case of waste gas production inside and outside the boundaries of a product benchmark.
-To provide an easy to use reference, Section 4.4 gives a complete summary of allocation methods to be used in the case of waste gas production and consumption.
+To further clarify this approach, Section 4.3 describes the total allocation in the cases of waste gas production inside and outside the boundaries of a product benchmark.
+To provide an easy to use reference, Section 4.4 gives a complete summary of allocation methods to be used in the cases of waste gas production and consumption.